Updated January 2019

 When a tire loses a significant amount of air pressure, it’s what is referred to as flat.
 This can occur for many different reasons, such as a defect, improper air pressure, a puncture, or over use.

 Although it is rare, some tires do have built-in defects that may be visible as bumps or bulges on the sidewall of the tire.
 If you ever see these types of abnormalities, do not drive on the tire and have a certified tire mechanic inspect it right away.
+Another sign that your tire may soon fail are cracks in the surface.
+If you spot cracks in the surface of your tire, it’s very likely the tire is too old and should not be driven on.

 SEE ALSO: How Far Can You Drive on a Spare Tire?

 A tire that is at the end of its life cycle can also show signs it may rupture if it’s not replaced.
 Any tire under 2/32nds of tread depth should be replaced as soon as possible and any tire with the steel belts showing through the tread should not be driven at all.
 It’s important to always check your air pressure as well to ensure it’s at the correct level.
 Driving on under-inflated tires causes increased wear, damage and heat that can lead to a tire prematurely failing.
+Remember that fluctuations in temperature can also affect your tire pressures.

 A puncture is much harder to prevent and can occur on a seemingly clear stretch of roadway.
 Regardless of what causes a tire to go flat, when it does happen, it’s imperative to minimize the amount of time spent driving on it.